01-edu/public/subjects/temperature_conv/README.md

 ### Instructions

-Write two functions which convert values of temperatures from `fahrenheit` to `celcius` and the other way around.
+Write two functions which convert values of temperatures from `fahrenheit` to `celsius` and the other way around.

 To pass this exercise you must use (9/5) in **both** functions.